amnahsiddiqa/Docker_Singularity_HPC_Stuffs/HPC_Sumner_jupyter/Readme.md

 Things to do :

-- Conda install and Run command was not working at the moment ; need to come back later ;
+- Conda install and Run command was not working at the moment;  possibly related to  https://github.com/LLNL/lbann/issues/855#issue-406891784; ; need to come back later ;